Yancy Butler: Legal issues

 In November 2003, Butler was taken into custody in Delray Beach, Florida, for disorderly intoxication and sentenced to a substance-abuse treatment program.
-In 2007, Butler was charged with driving under the influence after she crashed her car.
+In 2007, she was charged with driving under the influence after she crashed her car.

-On April 3, 2017, Butler was arrested in Sag Harbor, New York, and charged with aggravated drunken driving and possession of drugs after she was found passed out behind the wheel of her car after it had hopped a curve onto the sidewalk.
+On April 3, 2017, Butler was arrested in Sag Harbor, New York, and charged with aggravated drunken driving and possession of drugs after she was found passed out behind the wheel of her car after it had hopped a curb onto the sidewalk.

 Personal life

-As of 2017, Butler lives in Winnetka, California.
+As of 2025, Butler lives in Winnetka, Los Angeles.